ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 1. Remove the `img.zip` file
 1. Find the favicon.png file and move it into `public/assets/icon`

+If you are running the application in the browser, you should notice that the icon in the browser tab has now changed.
+However, the tab still says "Ionic App."
+To change that, you can edit the `public/index.html` file and change the `title`.

 ## Model the Data

 Before we mock up the UI for the main page, let's define the data model for our teas: